 Bolsena town on Lake Bolsena

 The town is named after the lake, which is the largest lake in the Lazio Province.
 Locals visit here to benefit from the salubrious air and the tranquil environment.
-Since this is farthest lake from Rome, expect a lot of opportunities to relax, especially if you visit on a weekday.
+Since this is the farthest lake from Rome, expect a lot of opportunities to relax, especially if you visit on a weekday.
+Bolsena is an authentic hidden gem in Italy.
+It is overlooked even by the Italians!
 The place was sacred to the Etruscans, who considered it the center of their “country.”
-Copious ruins were found underwater in all the towns facing the lake, and on the two tiny islands in the lake (some researchers noticed how the cults here reminded them of the ones related toe Lake Titicaca in Peru).
+Copious ruins were found underwater in all the towns facing the lake, and on the two tiny islands in the lake (some researchers noticed how the cults here reminded them of the ones related to Lake Titicaca in Peru).
 Bolsena’s historical center is fascinating, particularly in the surroundings of the Monaldeschi Fortress (14th century).
 The fortress hosts the Territorial Museum of Lake Bolsena, which focuses on the geological and anthropic history of the area.
-Among the activities you can enjoy here are eating at a local restaurant, exploring the medieval town, and walking on the city walls to admire the view on the lake.
+Among the activities you can enjoy here are eating at a local restaurant, exploring the medieval town, and walking on the city walls to admire the view of the lake.

 Cerveteri, a Unesco Heritage Site near Rome